-Some cause-and-effect gurus object to use of the TapRooT® System’s Root Cause Tree® because they feel that any categorization restricts the thinking of an incident investigator.
-They maintain that the only way to ensure a complete, unbiased, unbounded root cause analysis is to attack each problem from the viewpoint of basic engineering and human performance principles and let the evidence lead where it may by the use of cause-and-effect, deductive reasoning, and testing of hypotheses.
-Our extensive investigation research and development as well as basic psychological principles show that this thinking is wrong.
+Some cause-and-effect gurus object to the use of the TapRooT® System’s Root Cause Tree® because they feel that any categorization restricts the thinking of an incident investigator.
+They maintain that the only way to ensure a complete, unbiased, unbounded root cause analysis is to attack each problem from the viewpoint of basic engineering and human performance principles and let the evidence lead where it may be the use of cause-and-effect, deductive reasoning, and testing of hypotheses.
+Our extensive investigation research and development, as well as basic psychological principles, show that this thinking is wrong.

 The deductive reasoning and “hypothesis proving” used in fault trees, 5-Whys, and cause-and-effect actually cause problems that we will explain in this article.
 We will explain how these problems are solved by the tools used in the TapRooT® System.
 For TapRooT® Users, this article supplies the evidence you need to defend the good practices that TapRooT® and the Root Cause Tree® are based on when you are faced with the argument that “categorization” is a problem.

-Why, when using TapRooT®, do analyst find causes that they would have previously overlooked?
+Why, when using TapRooT®, do analysts find causes that they would have previously overlooked?
 There are several reasons.

 Third, even experienced gurus fall into a common trap.
 They develop “favorite cause-itis”.
 The concept of “finding the answer you want” has been proven by independent research.
 Thus, experienced investigators have a tendency to ignore information that does not fit their hypothesis and look for information that confirms their hypothesis.
 This tendency is called a confirmation bias.
 A short list (of thousands) of research papers from the past 40 years that confirm the existence of a variety of types of confirmation bias, and the effects of confirmation bias to many fields, include: